Lasha Dvali: Club career

-Ferencváros

 On 30 January 2019, Dvali transferred to Ferencváros.

-On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

-On 20 April 2021, he won the 2020-21 Nemzeti Bajnokság I season with Ferencváros by beating archrival Újpest FC 3-0 at the Groupama Arena.
-The goals were scored by Myrto Uzuni (3rd and 77th minute) and Tokmac Nguen (30th minute).
+On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.
+On 20 April 2021, he won the 2020-21 Nemzeti Bajnokság I season with Ferencváros by beating archrival Újpest FC 3–0 at the Groupama Arena.

+In July 2022, Dvali joined Cypriot club APOEL as a free agent on a year-long deal.
+The 2024 season turned out especially memorable as he secured the league and the Super Cup titles with the team.

 International career

 Dvali was called up for the Georgian national team in October 2014 for the game against Gibraltar, having previously missed out on the squad to face Scotland due to visa problems in travelling to Scotland.

-He made his debut on 29 March 2015 in a European qualifier against reigning World Cup champions Germany, replacing the injured Aleksandre Amisulashvili after four minutes in a 0–2 defeat at the Boris Paichadze Dinamo Arena in his native Tbilisi.
+He made his debut on 29 March 2015 in a European qualifier against reigning World Cup champions Germany, replacing the injured Aleksandre Amisulashvili after four minutes in a 2–0 defeat at the Boris Paichadze Dinamo Arena in his native Tbilisi.

+On 13 November 2017, Dvali netted his first goal for the team in a friendly match against Belarus held in Kutaisi.

+On 26 March 2024, Dvali scored Georgia's fourth penalty in the penalty shoot-out against Greece in a 0–0 (4–2 after penalties) win that sent Georgia to UEFA Euro 2024, the first major tournament in the country's history.